yvaucher/vertical-ngo/framework_agreement_sourcing/README.rst

 the user.
 The system will only propose an agreement if there is only one for the portfolio, date, incoterm, and product selected.

+Version 3.0, as you might expect, brings compatibility with version 3.0 of framework_agreement.
+This makes the concept of agreements closer to standard odoo pricelists, with the extra features of agreements added.

 Credits
 =======